 Conclusion: Make Quote Extraction Effortless in 2026

-Ready to extract quotes from your videos in minutes?
+Ready to extract quotes in minutes?

-- Android App: Coming soon!
+- Android App.
+Coming soon